Fascinating documentary feature film on the forgotten inventor of motion pictures and his mysterious disappearance. Read more

 3 backers Limited (97 left of 100)

-BAFTA SCREENING ROOM: Receive a rare special edition DVD made for BAFTA members only for the feature film MOTHER’S MILK (PAL only) which is Guerilla Films’ latest release.
-You will also get a personal thank you email from producer/ presenter David Nicholas Wilkinson.Estimated delivery:Add £10 to ship outside the UK
+Receive a rare special edition DVD made for BAFTA members only for the feature film MOTHER’S MILK (PAL only) which is Guerilla Films’ latest release.
+You will also get a personal thank you email from producer/ presenter David Nicholas Wilkinson.Estimated delivery:Ships anywhere in the world

 0 backers Limited (300 left of 300)